trezum/EventStoreBank/README.md

 ### Running the code
 Start the ReadModelUpdater
-Start a few clients and start sending events.
+Start a few clients or api and start sending events.